lightninglabs/faraday/accounting/docs.md

 our node.
 These entries are accompanied by a separate Channel Open Fees entry, because the opening party pays on chain fees.

-- Amount: The amount that we added to the channel, excluding on chain fees.
+- Amount: The amount in millisatoshis that we added to the channel, excluding on chain fees.
 - TxID: The on chain transaction ID for the channel open.
 - Reference: The unique channel ID assigned to the channel.
 - Note: A note with details of who opened the channel.